Nelson-Gon/manymodelr/cran-comments.md

-Resubmission.

-This is a resubmission.
-I have fixed the URL issue as advised.

 Release Summary

-Major release
+This is a patch release.
+Fixes issues with warnings in the vignette.
+Fixes description field as advised.

 ## Test environments
-* local windows 10-x86_64 build 1903, R 3.6.0
+* local Ubuntu 18.04.1 x86_64, R 3.6.0

 * ubuntu 16.04.6 (on travis), R 3.6.0